mapproxy/mapproxy/doc/seed.rst

 --------------

-The configuration contains two keys: ``views`` and ``seeds``. ``views`` describes the geographical extends that should be seeded. ``seeds`` links actual layers with those ``views``.
+The configuration contains two keys: ``views`` and ``seeds``. ``views`` describes the geographical extents that should be seeded. ``seeds`` links actual layers with those ``views``.